Typhoon Hagupit (2020): China

 In advance of Hagupit, Chinese officials ordered the evacuation of areas vulnerable to flooding.
 At least 200,000 people evacuated to shelters in Wenzhou.
 Ferry services were shut down and trains ran shortened routines in the cities of Taizhou and Wenzhou.
 Fishing boats in the provinces of Fujian and Zhejiang were advised to return to shore.

 Hagupit caused torrential rainfall over portions of China peaking at 13.11 inches (333 mm) in the Jingshan district of Wenzhou.
 Waves up to 14 ft.
 (4.2 m) were reported, in association with Hagupit.
 Over 830,000 customers lost power in China.
 A 62-year-old woman was killed when she fell 11 stories out of a broken window in Yuhuan, where a panel truck was toppled by high winds.
-Direct economic losses in Wenzhou reached ¥2.858 billion (US$411 million).
+Direct economic losses reached ¥10.46 billion (US$1.5 billion).

 Elsewhere

 The Central Weather Bureau posted a heavy rain warning for portions of Taiwan.
 Hagupit dropped heavy precipitation up to 3.15 inches (80 mm) in parts of the country.
 A government employee drowned due to heavy rains caused by Hagupit and a motorcyclist was injured when they collided with a fallen tree.
 Hagupit brought tropical storm-force winds to the southern portion of the Ryukyu Islands of Japan.
 Fortunately, no injuries or damage were reported.
 In the Korean Peninsula, another round of torrential rainfall caused by Hagupit worsened already severe flooding in the area.
 Up to 5.7 inches (145 mm) of rain was reported in the South Korean city of Suwon.
-15 people were reported dead across South Korea, 6 of them following a landslide in South Chungcheong Province, 11 people were reported missing, and 7 people were injured.
+15 people were reported dead across South Korea, 6 of them following a landslide in South Chungcheong Province, 11 people were reported missing, and 9 people were injured.